silx-kit/h5whale/README.md

-# h5whale: a Docker application to explore HDF5 files 🐳
+# 🐳 h5whale − Docker app to explore HDF5 files

-## Quick start 🚀
+## 🚀 Quick start

 - Clone the repository
 - Copy the files in `data`
 - Run `docker compose up`
 - Access the viewer at `http://localhost:3000/?file=<name_of_your_file>`

-## Repository contents 📦
+## 📦 Repository contents

 h5whale provides Docker images to run a fullstack application to view HDF5 files in a web browser.
 The fullstack app is composed of two apps: